pmilet/playback/README.md

 # Asp.Net Core Playback
-An Asp.Net Core middleware library for recording and replaying api calls by means of a playback identifier.
+An Asp.Net Core middleware library for recording and replaying received requests by means of a playback identifier.

 ### Purpose
-Save api requests in production, to be replayed in isolation for testingtesting using the recorded playback id.
+To record api requests in production, to be replayed in any environment using the recorded playback id.
-Once we have a playback id we can replay it anytime and anywhere.
-We can record user requests to debug issues in our development environment, we can collect playbackId requests to simulate user load, or use a playback id for unit testing our api methods.
+Once we have a playback id we can replay it anytime and anywhere:
+We can record user requests to debug issues in our development environment, or can collect playbackId suitesto replay them to simulate user scenarios or load.
+We can use the playback id for unit testing api methods expected behavior etc.

 ###  How to record and playback Api requests?